 Smartphone use by drivers and pedestrians was highlighted in a recent study by Zendrive as the single biggest cause of accidents involving people on foot.
 The study looked at cellphone use by 3.1 million drivers over 570 million trips.

-Distracted driving and walking appears to have taken over from intoxication as the top cause of pedestrian accidents.
-However, alcohol and drugs remains another significant cause.
+Distracted driving and walking appear to have taken over from intoxication as the top cause of pedestrian accidents.
+However, alcohol and drugs remain another significant cause.

 Where do most pedestrian accidents occur?

 Most pedestrian accidents and fatalities occur in urban areas.
 In 2015, the Governors Highway Safety Association highlighted some of the most densely populated states in the country as the worst places for pedestrian deaths.

 The table is topped by California, Texas, Florida, and New York, which account for about 43 percent of all pedestrian deaths.

 A majority of pedestrian accidents occur on urban highways when pedestrians are crossing the road away from crosswalks.

 How many pedestrians are killed each year in road accidents?

 About 6,000 pedestrians were killed on the roads of the United States in 2017.
 That number was similar to 2016.
 The figures is a 25-year high, according to the Governor’s Highway Safety Association (GHSA).